-What’s more; if your loan is with The Greater, you’re able to make unlimited free redraws on your Home Loan through our Internet Banking service.
-You can enjoy the best of both worlds – pay more off your loan when you’re flush with cash, and redraw on your loan advance when the time calls.
+What’s more; if your loan is with The Greater, you have access to free redraws on your Home Loan through our Internet Banking service.
+You can enjoy the best of both worlds – pay more off your loan when you’re flush with cash, and re-borrow the extra repayments with redraw when the time calls.

 Whether or not you’re currently a Greater customer, if you want to know more about paying of your loan sooner, why not get in touch with us today?
 We’ll arrange for you to meet with an expert lender who can help you own your home sooner.